fstaffa/filipstaffa-net/content/post/2018/02/ecs-deployment-strategy.md

 It works on the layer 7 (application) of OSI model and can route traffic to different applications based on path or host.
 In the example this is used to use one load balancer for two different applications and routes based on path.

 The biggest advantage is that it allows containers to use dynamic port mapping.
 This means that you don't have to specify how should application container port map to the host port.
-If you have many applications you don't have to keep track which application uses which port to make sure they don't clash when deployed on the same host and also allows deploying the same application multiple times on the same host.
+If you have many applications you don't have to keep track which application uses which port to make sure they don't clash when deployed on the same host.
+It also allows deploying the same application multiple times on the same host.

 ### Cluster